Harrison family of Virginia: English origin

-The two Virginia Harrison lines share similar coats of arms, both issued in English heraldry.
+The two Virginia Harrison lines utilized similar coats of arms, both issued in English heraldry.
 They feature helmets and shields emblazoned by gold eagles on a dark field with supporters.
 The arms of William Henry Harrison (1773–1841), of the James River Harrisons, are sourced to Yorkshire; they depict three eagles and are mentioned in the arms of "Harrison of the North", granted in England in 1574, as well as those of "Harrison of London", granted in 1613 with a pedigree dating from 1374.
 They are often referred to as the "Yorkshire arms".
 The crescent below the helmet denotes a second eldest son, as in the case of William Henry.

 The "Durham arms" were used by Daniel Harrison of the Shenandoah Valley Harrisons, featuring one eagle and sourced to Harrisons descended from Durham.
 Included is the crest shoulder gules (red) signaling strength or martyrdom.
 These arms were first established by the pedigree of Robert Harrison in 1630, showing him to be the grandson of Rowland Harrison of Barnard Castle in Durham.

 James River family

-The history of the James River Harrisons in the Colony of Virginia began in 1630 when Benjamin Harrison I left Yorkshire, England for America by way of Bermuda.
-Author J. Houston Harrison references the tradition, supported by other writers, that Benjamin had four brothers: Thomas, who also ended up in the south, Richard and Nathaniel who were in the north, and Edward who remained in England.
+Multiple sources indicate the James River Harrisons first appeared in the Colony of Virginia soon after 1630, when Benjamin Harrison I (1594–1648) left London for America by way of Bermuda.
+Author J. Houston Harrison references the tradition, supported by other writers, that Benjamin had four brothers: Thomas, who also ended up in the south of the American colonies, Richard and Nathaniel who were in the north, and Edward who remained in England.

 The parentage of the brothers is the subject of several different viewpoints.
 Genealogist McConathy states the father was Richard Harrison, who descended from Rowland Harrison of Durham.
-McConathy's work also allows the brothers could have been the sons of Thomas Harrison, Lord of Gobion's Manor (1568–1625), and wife Elizabeth Bernard (1569–1643) of St. Giles, Nottinghamshire, England.
+McConathy's work also allows the brothers could have been the sons of Thomas Harrison, Lord of Gobion's Manor (1568–1625), and wife Elizabeth Bernard (1569–1643) of St. Giles, Northamptonshire, England.
 Still other sources indicate the father was merchant Robert Harrison of Yorkshire.

 Benjamin Harrison's brother Richard settled in Connecticut Colony, while Nathaniel was in Boston.
 Thomas (1619–1682) arrived in Virginia in 1640 and was a minister there before returning to England after several years.
 Benjamin arrived in Virginia by 1633, as he was installed as clerk of the Virginia Governor's Council in that year.
 In 1642, he became the first of the family to serve as a legislator in the Virginia House of Burgesses.
 His son Benjamin II (1645–1712) served as county sheriff and in the House of Burgesses, and also was appointed to the Governor's Council, the upper house of the Colony's legislature.